NavexIrmUsersGroup/Formulas/README.md

-# Lockpath Formulas
+# Formulas

-A Collection of C# formulas for the Lockpath platform.
+A Collection of C# formulas for the NAVEX IRM platform.

 ## Formula Dependencies